-Rho Scorpii is composed of several stars at a distance of 409 light-years distant from Earth.
+Rho Scorpii consists of several stars at a distance of 409 light-years distant from Earth.

 ζ Scorpii (Zeta Scorpii)

-Zeta Scorpii is composed of two stars, with the first Zeta-1 Scorpii lying at a distance of 2,600 light-years distant from Earth.
-It’s one of the most luminous stars known – almost a million times that of the Sun.
-Zeta-2 Scorpii is 151 light-years away from Earth.
+Zeta Scorpii is composed of two stars, with the first at a distance of 2,600 light-years distant from Earth.
+It’s one of the most luminous stars known, and is almost one million times brighter than our Sun.
+The second star is 151 light-years away from Earth.

 μ Scorpii (Mu Scorpii)

-18 Scorpii is 45.3 light-years distant from the Sun.
-The star is located on the Northern border of the constellation.
+18 Scorpii is 45.3 light-years away from the Sun, and can be seen on the Northern border of the Scorpios constellation.
 In September 2003, American astrobiologist Margaret Turnbull identified the star as one of the most promising nearby candidates for hosting life, but no planets have been discovered yet orbiting the star.

 Gliese 667 (142 G. Scorpii)

 Gliese 667 is composed of several stars and is just 22.1 light-years away from the Sun.
-It has two confirmed extrasolar planets in its orbit, and a third planet is a strong possibility.
+So far, two extrasolar planets have been found in Gliese’s orbit, and scientists believe that there could be another.